JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrRemain (BYREF wszMainStr AS CONST WSTRING, _
-   BYREF wszMatchStr AS CONST WSTRING, BYVAL nStart AS LONG = 1) AS CWSTR
+   BYREF wszMatchStr AS CONST WSTRING, BYVAL nStart AS LONG = 1) AS DWSTRING
 ```

 | Parameter  | Description |